linhnvtit/quick-image/README.md

 ```

 # Usage
-Using QuickImage instead of normal Image when you want to load image from remote source.
+- Using QuickImage when you want to load image from remote source.
 ```kotlin
 QuickImage(
   modifier = Modifier,
   url = "https://avatars.githubusercontent.com/u/47845610?v=4"
 )
 ```
+- QuickImage also supports displaying placeholders while images are loading or if loading fails with `loadingPlaceholder` and `failurePlaceholder`

-QuickImage also have components for general purposes, which is a wrapper of default Image
+- QuickImage also have components for general purposes, which is a wrapper of default Image
 ```kotlin
 QuickImage(
     modifier = Modifier,